1ucyhan/BattlingWithTrichotillomania.Open/README.md

 * "Mr. Brain" from Youtube!
 His tutorial of<a href="https://www.letsbuildthatapp.com/course/Firebase-Chat-Messenger"> "Firebase Chat Massenger"</a> made it possible for my code to even work and have functional pages.
 Please check out his account!
 * An open-source "cooking recipe" code tutorial that I used to record images, ratings, and texts for every daily entry!
 * A great <a href="https://www.inspiritscholars.com/"> Stanford/MIT AI Scholars program </a> I attended last Winter to code emotional detection as a final project!
 Highly recommend to check them out.
-* Of course, my wonderful, intelligent, and selfless dad: his help cannot be fully explained in words because this app wouldn't exist without him.
-He gave me courage, advice, and jumpstarted my life as a coder; I cannot thank you enough, 爸爸 《3
+* Of course, my wonderful, intelligent, and selfless dad.
+His help cannot be wholely explained in words because this app literally wouldn't exist without him; he gave me courage, advice, and jumpstarted my life as a coder.
+I cannot thank you enough, 爸爸 《3